exercism/v3/languages/csharp/exercises/concept/constants/.docs/after.md

 Use of the `readonly` modifier is encouraged for the same reasons that apply to `const`.
 The practice of constraining fields in this way helps maintainers reason about the code.

 Note that adding the `readonly` modifier to a field only prevents the contents of the field from being changed.
 In the case of reference types it does not protect the fields or properties of that type.
-In particular, it does not pretect the contents of arrays.
+In particular, it does not protect the contents of arrays.

 ```csharp
 private readoly IList list = new List();